mdmtk/docs/edge/source/guide/about.md

 ### Folder structure
 * **Documentation** : instructions for XML handling, CSP reference
 * **DSD To XML**: tool used for generating XML modules
-* **MX**: DSD files used by the DSDtoXML tool
+* **MX**: DSD files used by the DSD tool
 * **Samples**: Sample project code

 ## Components

 ### Documentation
-This documentation contains information to get you started with interfacing with the MX framework from your MDM client.
+This documentation contains information to get you started with interfacing with the MX Management System from your MDM client.
 It also contains reference information for XML generation, submission as well as handling responses.
-The included CSP reference supplies important usage notes as well as device compatibility information.
+The included Feature Type reference supplies, important usage notes, as well as device compatibility information.
 Be sure to check the [Using This Help](../guide/abouthelp) guide for more information on how to use this help system

 ### DSD Tool
 The DSD tool is found in the `DSD To XML` folder of this toolkit.
-It allows you to create XML modules to perform certain actions with the MX framework.
-This tool takes in a DSD file for a given CSP and then outputs an XML file that will be used by the MDM client.
+It allows you to create XML modules to perform certain actions with the MX Management System.
+This tool takes in a DSD file for a given Feature Type and then outputs an XML file that will be used by the MDM client.
 Be sure to read more about [generating xml](../guide/xml-generate).

 ### Sample Projects
 A few sample projects are included as part of the toolkit to get you started.
 These projects can be imported directly into your Android IDE and run on a supported device.
 The samples can be found in the `Samples` folder of this toolkit.